GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 = 1 Introduction

-This thesis is a 15 HEC Master's thesis in Software Engineering.
+This thesis is a 15 HEC Bachelor's thesis in Software Engineering.
 It explores the domain of mobile application development, wearable health technology, and data normalization.
 As healthcare becomes increasingly more digital, wearable devices like smartwatches and fitness trackers are becoming progressively more established as tools for collecting physiological and behavioral data.

 The widespread adoption and acceptance of these devices offers insightful possibilities for health monitoring, particularly for conditions like migraine that stand to gain from such monitoring.
 However, the current landscape is flawed because data formats and APIs are interpreted differently among various providers.
 This divergence makes it difficult to integrate health data across platforms or use it effectively in research and machine learning. @impact-wearable-technologies